ComNets-Bremen/GDI-Tutorials/src/03-traffic-lights.md

 ![LED Setup](schematic/03_three_leds.svg)

+Use 1kΩ resistors to limit the LED currents.

 ---

 Initializing the LEDs (naively)
 ===============================

 How we would have initialized the
-LED in the previous tutorial.
+LED in the previous tutorial:

     !C
     void setup() {